 I had long wanted to pick up the book “Man’s Search for Meaning” because of the acclaim I had read about it.
 I don’t know a lot about World War 2 but, I was definitely interested in knowing about Dr Viktor’s experiences from the time he had to spend in the concentration camps.

-My thought process before picking up the book
+My thought process before picking up the book Link to heading

 I picked up the book and was expecting to find answers to my own questions around career and life in general.
 I had thought of being able to come to some very pin-pointed conclusions after reading the book.

-Experiences in the Concentration Camp
+Experiences in the Concentration Camp Link to heading

 This was the first part of the book and an extremely moving one.
 The description of the atrocities was very sad to read.
 Although I had read about the gas chambers, I had very less clue about the kind of labour that prisoners of concentration camps were supposed to do.
 And in the kind of natural conditions described by the author!
 This section gave me a lot of perspective on how life during WW2 would have been.
 Especially for the prisoners.